pritesh-shrivastava/SICP_notes_exercises/chapter_1/section_1_2/section_1_2_6/section_1_2_6.md

 ```
 Is she correct?
 Would this procedure serve as well for our fast prime tester?
 Explain.

 _Solution_ : Yes, we can replace the original expmod procedure with the fast-expt procedure.
-However, this will make the overall procedure very slow.
-Check script _Ex_1_25.lisp_ , and the output below :
+This procedure is okay for small nos.
+However, for large nos, this will make the overall procedure very slow.
+Check script _Ex_1_25.lisp_ .

+The remainder operation inside the original expmod implementation, keeps the numbers being squared less than the number tested for primality m. fast-expt however squares huge numbers of a^m size.
+Also check this [link](https://codology.net/post/sicp-solution-exercise-1-25/).

+#### Ex1.26

+Louis Reasoner is having great difficulty doing Exercise 1.24.
+His fast-prime? test seems to run more slowly than his prime? test.
+Louis calls his friend Eva Lu Ator over to help.
+When they examine Louis’s code, they find that he has rewritten the expmod procedure to use an explicit multiplication, rather than calling square:
 ```
-1 ]=> (expmod 5 101 101)square 5
-square 24
-square 71
-square 92
-square 1
-square 1
-;Value: 5

-1 ]=> (expmod_new 5 101 101)square 5
-square 125
-square 15625
-square 244140625
-square 298023223876953125
-square 88817841970012523233890533447265625
-;Value: 5
+(define (expmod base exp m)
+  (cond ((= exp 0) 1)
+        ((even? exp)
+         (remainder
+          (* (expmod base (/ exp 2) m)
+             (expmod base (/ exp 2) m))
+          m))
+        (else
+         (remainder
+          (* base
+             (expmod base (- exp 1) m))
+          m))))
 ```

-The remainder operation inside the original expmod implementation, keeps the numbers being squared less than the number tested for primality m. fast-expt however squares huge numbers of a^m size.
-Also check this [link](https://codology.net/post/sicp-solution-exercise-1-25/) .
+“I don’t see what difference that could make,” says Louis.
+“I do.” says Eva.
+“By writing the procedure like that, you have transformed the Θ ( log ⁡ n ) process into a Θ ( n ) process.”
+Explain.

+_Solution_ :